sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 # source .venv/bin/activate
 # bash artifact/test_all_benchmarks.sh
 ```
-This should take no more than 5 minutes.
+This will take ~5 minutes.

 **Output of Smoke Test Execution**
 <details>